Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
 * Severity is detected from MySQL/MariaDB's bracketed log tags (`[ERROR]`, `[Warning]`); lines that only mention the words "error" / "warning" elsewhere are not counted.
-* **The window ends at the last rotation.** The check reads the live log file only. logrotate moves the old file aside and MySQL/MariaDB starts a fresh one, so an event from before the rotation is no longer reported from that moment on, and an unacknowledged one stops alerting.
-Where that matters, watch the rotated files with the generic [logfile](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/logfile.md) check as well, or shorten the check interval so an event is seen while it is still in the live file.
+* **The window spans the last rotation.** logrotate moves the old file aside and MySQL/MariaDB starts a fresh one, so a check reading the live file alone would lose every error from before it the moment the rotation runs.
+The most recent rotated file is therefore read along with the live one, gzip, xz and bzip2 included, and the summary says how many files the window spans.
+A rotator told to compress with something else, or to move its output to another directory, is out of reach; an event older than one rotation is too.
+The `performance_schema.error_log` path is not affected, since the table has no rotation of its own.
 * When reading from an on-disk log file, the check usually needs root/sudo (typical log files are owned by `mysql:mysql`, mode `0640`).
 The `performance_schema.error_log` path needs only SELECT on that table.
 * `--server-log` is confined to `/var/log` and `/var/lib/mysql`.
 The check runs as root via sudo, so it refuses a path that resolves outside those directories, which stops it from being turned into an arbitrary root file read.
 The data directory reported by the server is deliberately not trusted here, since an attacker controls which server the check connects to.
 To read a log stored elsewhere (for example a custom data directory), bind-mount that location under `/var/log` (a symlink is rejected); see the [Troubleshooting section](https://github.com/Linuxfabrik/monitoring-plugins#troubleshooting).
 * Depending on your site's policy, you may want to silence noisy patterns like `aborted connection` or `access denied for user` via `--ignore-pattern` / `--ignore-regex`.